linuxmint/doc-developer-guide/docs/cinnamon.rst

 .. note::
     The `muffin` package also provides a `muffin` binary.
 This binary is a small program which implements `libmuffin` and provides a minimal window manager, sometimes used by the developers as a troubleshooting tool.
 Note that whether or not `muffin` is installed by default in Linux Mint, it doesn't run by default in a Cinnamon session.
 The `cinnamon` process, which also implements `libmuffin`, is the default window manager.

+The clutter and cogl libraries are also part of the muffin package now.
+Clutter is a library for creating and displaying both 2d and 3d graphical elements.
+It is used both by muffin itself (eg. for compositing and setting up the stage), and also by St in cinnamon (all St widgets are clutter actors).
+Cogl is a library that clutter uses for 3d rendering.

 Muffin is developed in C and the source code is available on `Github <https://github.com/linuxmint/muffin>`_.

 cjs